-Figure A20.
+Figure A2.
 Global Decarbonization Pathway for Residential Buildings

-This method proposes to attribute 100 percent of the building's emissions to the mortgage provider, as dwellings are often financed by a mortgage of only one provider.
-Full attribution instead of using loan-to-value ratio can avoid changes in emissions due to fluctuating property values.
-This approach is consistent with the carbon accounting method for mortgages developed by the Partnership for Carbon Accounting Financials (PCAF 2019b, 2019c, and PCAF 2020).
-To align with a decarbonization pathway, this methodology requires using the gross floor area of the buildings in the mortgage portfolio to derive the emissions intensity metric (e.g., tCO2/m2).
+This method proposes to attribute the building's annual emissions to the mortgage provider using a loan-to-value approach.
+Thus, the attribution is equal to the ratio of the outstanding amount at the time of GHG accounting to the property value at loan origination.

+.
+Using a fixed property value at loan origination avoids changes in attributed emissions performances due to fluctuating property values.
+This approach is consistent with the GHG accounting method for mortgages developed by the Partnership for Carbon Accounting Financials (PCAF 2020).
+To align with a decarbonization pathway, this methodology requires using the the same attribution to gross floor area of the buildings in the mortgage portfolio to derive the emissions intensity metric (e.g., tCO2/m2).